- RSP Committee

-3.3 A staff member previously granted RSP will not be eligible to apply for RSP until she/he has satisfied the reporting requirements under clause 8.
-Normally candidates will not be eligible for a further period of RSP until 2½ years after the report has been submitted.
+3.2 A staff member previously granted RSP will not be eligible to apply for RSP until he or she has satisfied the reporting requirements under clause 8.

-3.5 A single period of RSP will not exceed six months.
+3.4 A single period of RSP will not exceed six months.
 Normally, an approved RSP will be required to be taken during one semester.
-It is assumed that two weeks of annual leave will be taken during the RSP.
+Staff should plan for two weeks annual leave before or after the RSP.

 4.1.2 Applications are to be in sufficient depth to permit a rigorous assessment by the RSP Committee of the quality of the proposed program, and must include:

-184.108.40.206 Any outside work expected to be undertaken during RSP (see clause 7.0); and any research grants, scholarships or similar funding associated with the period during which RSP is sought.
+4.1.10 any outside work expected to be undertaken during RSP (see clause 7); and any research grants, scholarships or similar funding associated with the period during which RSP is sought.

-Failure to complete the above requirements and to provide the relevant evidence would normally result in the application being rejected by the RSP Committee.
+4.1.11 Failure to complete the requirements of 4.1.2 and to provide the relevant evidence would normally result in the application being rejected by the RSP Committee.

 4.3 Approvals and Amendments

-4.3.2 Three months prior to commencement the staff member and her/his National Head of School are to confirm to the Executive Dean with a copy to email@example.com that the proposed RSP plan and associated arrangements will proceed as approved.
+4.3.2 Three months prior to commencement the staff member and his or her National Head of School or Research Institute Director are to confirm to the Executive Dean with a copy to email@example.com that the proposed RSP plan and associated arrangements will proceed as approved.

-4.3.3 If an applicant wishes to alter any part of an approved program, before the granted period of absence, a written submission must be forwarded to the RSP Committee through the appropriate National Head of School and Executive Dean.
+4.3.3 If an applicant wishes to alter any part of an approved program, before the granted period of absence, a written submission must be forwarded to the RSP Committee through the appropriate National Head of School or Research Institute Director and Executive Dean.
 The submission must have their comments and recommendations included before it is forwarded to the RSP Committee.
 No change is to be made to an approved program until approval is obtained from the RSP Committee.
-Advice of any approved program change will be provided by the RSP Committee to the staff member, National Head of School, Executive Dean and the HR Advisory Service at the North Sydney Campus.
+Advice of any approved program change will be provided by the RSP Committee to the staff member, National Head of School or Research Institute Director, and Executive Dean.

 5. RSP Committee

-5.1 The RSP Committee is to advise the DVCR on applications for RSP, including the amounts for allowances and travel grants which might be made or any other matters which are referred to the Committee.
+5.1 The RSP Committee is to advise the DVCR on applications for RSP, including quality of the proposed research program, the amounts for allowances and travel grants, and any other matters referred to the Committee.